uyuni-project/uyuni/containers/doc/README.md

 ```

 The path set as value for this configuration is a YAML file passed to the Uyuni Helm chart.
-Be aware that some of the values in this file will be overriden by the `uyuniadm install` parameters.
+Be aware that some of the values in this file will be overriden by the `mgradm install` parameters.

 Note that the Helm chart installs a deployment with one replica.
 The pod name is automatically generated by Kubernetes and changes at every start.